Total Live Articles: 445

 General Advice / Conservative Management

-• The usual course of AOM is usually ~3 days, but can be up to 1 week
+Patient education AOM usually lasts for 3 days, but possibly up to 1 week

-• No need to restrict from usual daily activities
+• There is no need to restrict from usual daily activities

 • Ear pain may worsen with air travel